Skip to content

 Once that feels easy, you can add another small habit.
 This approach prevents you from feeling overwhelmed and makes your wellness plan sustainable.
 By focusing on these incremental changes, you send signals of safety and calm to your body, which is especially important for regulating your autonomic nervous system.
 These small wins build momentum and create a powerful foundation for lasting health.

-Partner with Your Healthcare Team
+How to Build Your Healthcare Support Team

 You are the expert on your own body, and your healthcare provider is your partner in wellness.
 It’s essential to work with a team you feel comfortable with and who genuinely listens to your concerns.
 A strong patient-provider relationship is built on trust and open communication, ensuring your care plan is tailored to your specific needs.
 Don’t ever hesitate to ask questions or seek a second opinion if you feel like you aren’t being heard.